48,95 €

 Produktbeschreibung

 This book assembles research findings accumulated over the span of half a century from the Jefferson Longitudinal Study (JLS).
 This study, initiated in 1970, is the most comprehensive, extensive, and uninterrupted longitudinal study of medical students and graduates maintained in a single medical school.
 The study was based on the conviction that medical schools have a social responsibility and ethical obligation to monitor the quality of their educational programs, to assess their educational outcomes, and to ensure that their educational goals have been achieved for the purposes of public safety.
 The JLS has resulted in a large number of publications in professional peer-reviewed journals and presentations in national and international meetings.
-Some medical schools have expressed interest in learning more about the JLS, requesting copies of the instruments we used in the study, information about how to set up a longitudinal study of medical education, and other needed resources.
-In response to a request from Academic Medicine [2011, 86(3), p.
-404], we prepared and published in that journal a schematic snapshot of the JLS for those interested in a model for the development of a longitudinal study of medical students and graduates.
+A recent Google search using keywords "Jefferson Longitudinal Study" resulted in 2,140,000 hits (as of September 2021), an indication of its broad popularity among researchers.
+Some medical schools have expressed interest in learning more about the JLS, requesting copies of the instruments used in the study, information about how to set up a longitudinal study of medical education, and other needed resources.
+A schematic snapshot of the JLS was published in Academic Medicine [2011, 84(3), p.
+404] for those interested in a heuristic model for the development of a longitudinal study of medical students and graduates.

 Autorenporträt

-Joseph S. Gonnella received his B.A. from Dartmouth College (summa cum laude) and his M.D. from Harvard Medical School.
+¿Joseph S. Gonnella received his B.A. from Dartmouth College (summa cum laude) and his M.D. from Harvard Medical School.
 He has been awarded the Commendatore dell'Ordine della Stella della Solidarieta Italiana; The Grande Ufficiale by the president of the Italian Republic; And The Dongbaeg Medal by the President of Korea; The Presidential Medal by Dartmouth College; and the Presidential Citation by Thomas Jefferson University.
 He has received honorary degrees from the University of Chieti, Italy.
 Soonchunhyang University, Korea; International Medical University of Malaysia; The University of Minho, Portugal.
 He received the Abraham Flexner Award from the Association of American Medical Colleges; and the Strittmatter Award from the Philadelphia County Medical Society.

 Clara A. Callahan received her B.A. degree in anthropology from Wayne State University.
 She attended the Medical College of Pennsylvania, where she did two years of her pediatric residencybefore moving to Jefferson to complete her last year of residency training.
 Dr. Callahan was appointed to the Pediatrics faculty in 1982 and joined the Dean's Staff of the Medical College in 1987.
 After initially working in Student Affairs, she became the Dean for Admissions in 1999.
 Given Dr. Callahan's long time involvement with medical students, it is not surprising that much of her research centers on the performance on students in medical school and beyond.